 These are just a few of the many different things which could be steps in the estate planning process.
 An attorney can help you to understand the specific steps which are right for you.

-How can a Warren, NJ Special Needs Planning Lawyer Help?
+How can a Somerset County Special Needs Planning Lawyer Help?

 Augulis Law Firm is committed to helping anyone who cares about a person with special needs.
 Whether your goal is to ensure a loved one is cared for or your goal is to provide financial protection, we will help you to find the right legal tools to fulfill your plans.
 We believe firmly that every person with disabilities deserves the full support their loved ones can offer, so we are committed to making comprehensive special needs plans that make financial gifts and personal stability possible.
 Give us a call at (908) 222-8803 or contact us online to find out more.